garlic shelf life

 How Long Does Garlic Last?

-When we talk about fresh garlic, durability will be related to storage conditions, but some guidelines exist.
+When we talk about garlic, durability will be related to storage conditions, but some guidelines exist.
 The golden tip is not to peel all the garlic cloves but only the ones you intend to use when cooking that day.
 The wrapper of each clove is the key to longevity.

 Intact garlic